-Family: Aceraceae.
+Family: Sapindaceae.
 Native to Maryland and Eastern North America.
 60-90 feet.
-The Red maple is valued for its blazing fall color display of brilliant red, orange or yellow leaves.
+Red maple is valued for its blazing fall color display of brilliant red, orange or yellow leaves.
 The bark is smooth and gray, becoming fissured with age.
-The leaves are medium to dark green in summer and 2-4 inches long with three or five-pointed lobes.
+The leaves are medium to dark green in summer, have saw-toothed edges, and are 2-4 inches long with three or five-pointed lobes.
 The red umbrella-like flowers are attractive in late winter or early spring.
 Mature trees typically have a dense rounded crown.
 It is the state tree of Rhode Island.

-Family: Hippocastanea.
+Family: Hippocastanaceae.
 Native to Europe.
 70-100 feet.
-Related to our native buckeyes, the Horse chestnut is a large deciduous tree planted throughout the Eastern United States.
+Related to our native buckeyes, horse chestnut is a large deciduous tree planted throughout the Eastern United States.
 One of the first trees to leaf out in spring, distinctive compound leaves fan into five to seven leaflets 4-8 inches long.
 The bark is brown and somewhat scaly.
 Long-lasting white, bell-shaped blossoms attractive to hummingbirds are borne in 5-12-inch-long clusters in early to mid-May.
 The 2-inch diameter fruit is covered with short spines.

 Family: Rosaceae.
 Native to Japan.
 15-20 feet.
-A small tree, Malus floribunda is one of over 200 varieties of ornamental crabapples.
+This small tree is one of over 200 varieties of ornamental crabapples.
 Hardy and showy, it is prized in the landscape for bearing a profusion of springtime blossoms.
 The flowers are red in the bud, opening to white.
-The oval green-to-purple leaves are dense and finely textured.
+The oval green-to-¬purple leaves are dense and finely textured.
 Small red or yellow fruit is produced between August and October.

 Family: Pinaceae.
 Native to Maryland and Eastern North America.
 70-110 feet.
 Eastern white pine is a tall, fast-growing evergreen of economic and ornamental value.
 The soft, flexible, blue-green 3-5 inch long needles are grouped in fives.
 The bark is gray and becomes furrowed with age.
 The slender cones are 4-8 inches long and often slightly curved.
 Once plentiful, white pine was used in shipbuilding to make masts and spars.
 The soft, white, straight-grained wood is now primarily used for millwork.
 It is the state tree of Maine and Michigan.

 Family: Taxodiaceae.
 Native to Maryland and the Southeastern United States.
 70-100 feet.
 A relative of the California redwood, this stately deciduous conifer is typically found in swamps and river bottoms.
 Its growth is slender and pyramidal.
 Two rows of soft, flexible, sage-green leaves, which turn a bright orange brown in the fall, are borne feather-like along a green stem.
-In the wild the Bald cypress forms upright conical roots called "knees" and provides valuable habitat to many species, including eagles and ospreys.
-(Battle Creek Cypress Swamp, one of the northernmost naturally occurring cypress swamps in the United States, is located in Calvert County, Md.).
-The Bald cypress is the state tree of Louisiana.
+In the wild bald cypress forms upright conical roots called "knees" and provides valuable habitat to many species, including eagles and ospreys.
+(Battle Creek Cypress Swamp, one of the northern¬most naturally occurring cypress swamps in the United States, is located in Calvert County, Md.).
+The bald cypress is the state tree of Louisiana.

-Family: Leguminosae.
+Family: Fabaceae.
 Native to Maryland and the Central United States.
 40-80 feet.
-In many parts of the country, the Honey locust is a popular street tree, replacing elms that perished during the Dutch elm disease epidemic.
+In many parts of the country, honey locust is a popular street tree, replacing elms that perished during the Dutch elm disease epidemic.
 Its leaves are pinnately compound and 6-12 inches long, bright green in the summer, and turning yellow in the fall.
-Due to it's open-crowned habit and graceful leaves, the Honey locust casts interesting shade patterns.
+Due to its open-crowned habit and graceful leaves, the honey locust casts interesting shade patterns.
 Trunks and branches are formidably spiny (spineless varieties are available).
 The distinctive fruit is a dark maroon brown twisting curved pod 12-18 inches long containing a honeyed substance between the seeds.